SMB performance best practices for Azure NetApp Files

 Per Processor Network Activity Cycles statistic (not included in this article.)

-Tests similar to the random I/O tests described above were performed with 64-KiB sequential I/O. Although the increases in client connection count per RSS network interface beyond 4’ had no noticeable effect on random I/O, the same does not apply to sequential I/O. As the following graph shows, each increase is associated with a corresponding increase in read throughput.
+Tests similar to the random I/O tests described previously were performed with 64-KiB sequential I/O. Although the increases in client connection count per RSS network interface beyond 4’ had no noticeable effect on random I/O, the same does not apply to sequential I/O. As the following graph shows, each increase is associated with a corresponding increase in read throughput.
 Write throughput remained flat due to network bandwidth restrictions placed by Azure for each instance type/size.

 The SMB protocol provides the basis for file and print sharing and other networking operations such as remote Windows administration.
 To prevent man-in-the-middle attacks that modify SMB packets in transit, the SMB protocol supports the digital signing of SMB packets.